cellmobs/docs.cellmobs.com/docs/app-console/manage-content.md

 ## Content Types

 Cellmobs supports different Content Types.
 They are typically derived from the file mimetype during uploads unless they are explictly provided.
-It is goog practive to pass the ContentType parameter along with a configured FileType.
+It is good practive to pass the ContentType parameter along with a configured FileType.

 The main content types are: